ericodle/GINSA/README.md

 - [ ] combine_csv_files()

   Finally, once the SSU sequences are isolated for each distinct occurrence, they are gathered into a single file named "seq_master.fasta".
-Researchers may then use this extracted metagenomic data as they see fit.
+Researchers may then use this extracted metagenomic data in their research project.

 <p align="right">(<a href="#top">back to top</a>)</p>